landoskape/dominoes/docs/basicPolicies.md

 The central focus of this repository is developing strategies (i.e. a policy) and analyzing how well they perform.
 This section of the documentation shows the basic steps to develop an agent strategy by explaining the strategies used by the hand-crafted agents in this repository.
+In another documentation file, I will explain and explore how to craft deep RL agents.

 For an analysis of how well these hand-crafted agents perform, see the [section](multiplayerElo.md) discussing multi-player ELO.